VitthalS/VitthalS.github.io/writeups/resolute/index.md

 ![info](https://github.com/VitthalS/VitthalS.github.io/raw/master/writeups/resolute/info.png)

 <br/>
 Resolute was retired.
 It's a very easy Windows box with enumeration of common ports and gaining access to machine via founded creds, Again enumerating for secoond user creds.
-I'll show how to exploit if the User is in DNSAdmin group and to gain Domain Admin privs, So let's get started start ...<br/>
+I'll show how to exploit if the User is in DNSAdmin group and to gain Domain Admin privs, So let's get start ...<br/>

 ## Reconnaissance